dojwB/ParadoxPlusTweaks/README.md

 # Paradox+ Tweaks with Unity Installer
-Module that contains fixes for various problems and some magic.
+Module that contains fixes for various problems and some magic for Xiaomi Mi 5 family on Androi Pie.
 Aims to make device better with audio, video and performance tweaks.

 This mod contains thermal engine config and other files for Google play service doze.

 Other devs are allowed to include this tweaks in their kernel or ROM only with proper credits or else those files will be removed.

-And credit goes to;
+#### And credit goes to;
-@aka_vkl for creating this module
+* @aka_vkl for creating this module
-@dojwB for making various additions and purifying this module
+* @dojwB for making various additions and purifying this module
-@topjohnwu for creating Magisk
+* @topjohnwu for creating Magisk
-@ahrion and @Zackptg5for creating Unity Installer
+* @ahrion and @Zackptg5for creating Unity Installer
-@eymenygt for testing it without a doubt
+* @eymenygt for testing it without a doubt

 ## Features